ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 2. The identity and institutional affiliation of the Data Requester is verified and the Data Requester and their institutions are trustworthy.

-3. There are no data protection concerns that require further attention (see last section on [Data Protection Assessment](#data-protection-assessment)); if such concerns exist or if data is to be transferred across national borders, the DAC should check with the legal department or Data Protection Officer at the Research Data Controller’s institution if data transfer is lawful.
+3. There are no data protection concerns that require further attention (see last section on [Data Protection Assessment](#data-protection-assessment)); if such concerns exist or if data is to be transferred across national borders, the DAC should check with the legal department or data protection officer at the Research Data Controller’s institution if data transfer is lawful.

 4. There is sufficient evidence that the Data Requester requires access to the particular datasets in order to carry out the proposed research.